1948 Arab–Israeli War

+Arab world did not.
+The following day, the conflict escalated into a civil war with attacks by Palestinian militias and mobs on Jewish areas.
+As the two communities battled, the British withdrew.

-At the end of a campaign beginning April 1948 called Plan Dalet, in which Zionist forces attacked, conquered, and depopulated cities, villages, and territories in Mandatory Palestine in preparation for the establishment of a Jewish state, and just before the expiration of the British Mandate for Palestine, Zionist leaders announced the Israeli Declaration of Independence on 14 May 1948.
-The following morning, Egypt, Transjordan, Syria, and expeditionary forces from Iraq entered Palestine, taking control of the Arab areas and attacking Israeli forces and settlements.
+In April 1948, Zionist forces launched an offensive codenamed Plan Dalet, during which they conquered and depopulated cities, villages, and territories in Mandatory Palestine in preparation for the establishment of a Jewish state.
+Just before the expiration of the British Mandate for Palestine, Zionist leaders announced the Israeli Declaration of Independence on 14 May 1948.
+The following morning, Egypt, Transjordan, Syria, and expeditionary forces from Iraq launched an invasion into Palestine, taking control of the Arab areas and attacking Israeli forces and settlements.
 The 10 months of fighting took place mostly on the territory of the British Mandate and in the Sinai Peninsula and southern Lebanon, interrupted by several truce periods.

-By the end of the war, the State of Israel controlled all of the area that the UN had proposed for a Jewish state, as well as almost 60% of the area proposed for an Arab state, including Jaffa, Lydda and Ramle area, Upper Galilee, some parts of the Negev, the west coast as far as Gaza City, and a wide strip along the Tel Aviv–Jerusalem road.
+By the end of the war, the State of Israel controlled about 78% of the former territory of Mandatory Palestine: all of the area that the UN had proposed for a Jewish state, as well as almost 60% of the area proposed for an Arab state, including Jaffa, Lydda and Ramla (Ramle) area, Upper Galilee, some parts of the Negev, the west coast as far as Gaza City, and a wide strip along the Tel Aviv–Jerusalem road.
 Israel also took control of West Jerusalem, which was meant to be part of an international zone for Jerusalem and its environs.
 Transjordan took control of East Jerusalem and what became known as the West Bank, annexing it the following year.
 The territory known today as the Gaza Strip was occupied by Egypt.

 Expulsions of Palestinians, which had begun during the civil war, continued during the Arab-Israeli war.
-Hundreds of Palestinians were killed in multiple massacres, such as occurred in the expulsions from Lydda and Ramle.
+Hundreds of Palestinians were killed in multiple massacres, such as occurred in the expulsions from Lydda and Ramla.
 These events are known today as the Nakba (Arabic for "the catastrophe") and were the beginning of the Palestinian refugee problem.
-A similar number of Jews moved to Israel during the three years following the war, including 260,000 who migrated, fled, or were expelled from the surrounding Arab states.
+A similar number of Jews migrated, fled, or were expelled from Arab states in the three years following the war, 260,000 of whom went to Israel.